|Study location||Netherlands, Maastricht|

 The anatomy of the brain and relevant brain functions will be introduced at the beginning of the module.
 Through case studies students will explore the fundamental research and the most recent advances in the field.
 Students will endeavour to find solutions to the questions presented by researching various articles and group discussion.
 For example, why is there a change in the ability to discriminate between human faces and monkey faces in babies of 12 months?
 And why is this difference not present at 6 months?

 The field trip included in the course focuses on the importance of neuroscientific research methods and forms a unique and practical insight into the subject matter.
-Midway through the course the students will construct a research proposal regarding developmental neuropsychology in subgroups and present this proposal.
+Midway through the course the students will construct a research proposal regarding developmental neuropsychology and present this proposal.
 To conclude the course, students will sit a written exam.

 By the end of the course students will have developed a deeper understanding of: